Project Configuration Editor

 9. These profiles and each profile settings are going to be saved in the /path/to/esp-project/esp_idf_project_configuration.json.

-The previous production profile could be split into multiple production profiles, as it is done in the ESP-IDF CMake Multiple configuration example and the Multiple configuration tutorial by separating sdkconfig.defaults into common SDKConfig settings in a sdkconfig.prod_common file and product specific settings in sdkconfig.prod1 file and sdkconfig.prod2 file respectively.
+The previous production profile could be split into multiple production profiles, as it is done in the Multiple configuration tutorial by separating sdkconfig.defaults into common SDKConfig settings in a sdkconfig.prod_common file and product specific settings in sdkconfig.prod1 file and sdkconfig.prod2 file respectively.
 Multiple SDKConfig defaults files can be specified in the project configuration editor profile sdkconfig defaults field as sdkconfig.prod_common;sdkconfig.prod1 where the values are loaded in order as explained in here.